seanreed1111/sql-recipes/recipes.md

 +--------+-------+
 | M |   8 |
 +--------+-------+
-But eight state names also begin with N. If you need to know all most-frequent values when there may be more than one of them, find the maximum count first, and then select those values with a count that matches the maximum: mysql> SET @max = (SELECT COUNT(*) FROM states
+But eight state names also begin with N. If you need to know all most-frequent values when there may be more than one of them, find the maximum count first, and then SELECT those values with a count that matches the maximum: mysql> SET @max = (SELECT COUNT(*) FROM states
 -> GROUP BY LEFT(name,1) ORDER BY COUNT(*) DESC LIMIT 1);
 mysql> SELECT LEFT(name,1) AS letter, COUNT(*) AS count FROM states